earth2observe/downscaling-tools/doc/manual.rst

 e2o_downscaling tools consists of a number of Python based meteorological scripts focussing on downscaling the meteorological forcing of the eartH2Observe project.
 The scripts can:

 + retrieve all meteorological variables that are part of the eartH2Observe WRR1 and WRR2 datasets for a region of interest  on a user defined grid extent and resolution;
 + downscale the meteorological variables temperature and air pressure using a DEM based elevation correction;
 + calculate potential evaporation from the WRR1 and WRR2 datasets using the Penman-Moneith, Priestley-Taylor  or Hargreaves equation, optionally considering elevation corrections for temperature, air pressure and radiation and shading corrections for radiation.

 The current functionality is implemented in three scripts that all output daily values:

 + e2o_radiation.py - Make clear sky radiation maps and inclination correction maks for optional use by the e2o_calculateEvaporation.py script
 + e2o_getvar.py - Download and resample variables from the meteorological forcing datasets (V1 and V2).
-This script resamples and extracts the data and can optionally downscale prescipitation and temperature.
+This script resamples and extracts the data and can optionally downscale precipitation and temperature.
 + e2o_calculateEvaporation.py - Calculate reference evaporation from the meteorological forcing dataset (three available methods) using elevation based downscaling optionally combined with radiation downscaling using the output of the e2o_radiation script.
 The script can also output downscaled versions of all variables used to calculate the evaporation.

 The only input the user needs to supply is a high-resolution regular DEM in GEOTiff format of the area he/she is interested in.
-Reference evaporation will be calculated from the eartH2Observe dataset which is based on the WFDEI dataset that is corrected following the method developed in the EU FP6 project WATCH.
+Reference evaporation will be calculated from the eartH2Observe dataset.
+This dataset provides a version V0 (WRR1) and V1 (WRR2).
+WRR1  is based on the WFDEI dataset that is corrected following the method developed in the EU FP6 project WATCH.
 In this method ERA-interim re-analysis data is corrected with the observation based CRU dataset (Weedon et al., 2014).
-The dataset covers the period 1979-2012 and contains the following 3-hourly gridded data fields: Air temperature, rainfall rate, air pressure at surface, longwave downward radiation, shortwave downward radiation, air humidity and wind speed.
+The dataset covers the period 1979-2012 and contains the following 3-hourly gridded data fields:
+Air temperature, rainfall rate, air pressure at surface, longwave downward radiation, shortwave downward radiation, air humidity and wind speed.
 Daily values are derived by calculating the daily average of the 3-hourly values.
+WRR2 covers 1979 to 2014 and here the precipitation and snowfall come from MSWEP (Beck. et. all 2016) while the other variables are derived from Era Interim with a number of corrections applied.

+.. info:: Quick start

+    + If you want to retrieve downscaled and corrected reference evapotranspiration (and optionally the variables used to derive it) check the section below
+    + If you want to retrieve precipitation data from MSWEP, see the examplerun?.ini config files in the examples/getvar directory.
+They are described  in the getvar section below

 Determining downscaled reference evapotranspiration from the forcing dataset